mdivband/hut/server/libs/prism-4.8/README.md

 Other comments and feedback about any aspect of PRISM are also very welcome.
 Please contact:

   Dave Parker
-  (david.parker@cs.ox.ac.uk)
+  (d.a.parker@cs.bham.ac.uk)
-  Department of Computer Science
+  School of Computer Science
-  University of Oxford
+  University of Birmingham
-  Oxford
-  OX1 3QG
-  UK
+  Edgbaston
+  Birmingham
+  B15 2TT
+  ENGLAND